-He found that wages for this career can between $42,000 – $100,006 per year! (which doesn’t include any gratuities or bonuses) Generally, you are also required to have previous management experience.
+He found that the annual provincial salary for this career is $52,140 per year, and can get up to $120,000+ per year* (which doesn’t include any gratuities or bonuses)!
+Generally, you are also required to have previous management experience.

 George discovered that typical qualifications include experience with Property Management Systems and computer literacy with basic knowledge of Microsoft Windows applications.
 A degree or diploma in a related discipline is also considered to be an asset and one must possess strong interpersonal and problem-solving abilities.
 Some hotels even look for first-aid training, business management skills and a knowledge of sales and marketing tactics.